 Can I make it without using the blender?

 No of course not.
 Assuming that you still make Indian onion chutney without the blender.
 Then rename the recipe to “thokku”.
-That is what it called as, if chutney made with finely chopped onion and tomato.
+That is what is called if chutney made with finely chopped onion and tomato.
 But you may use mortar and pestle to make this chutney.
 But this is totally a tiring and painful process.

 Indian Onion Chutney